 Juneau Soccer Club FAQs

-Q: Which age-bracket is my child in?
+Q: Which group is my child in?

 Q: What do Juneau Soccer Club membership fees cover?

 JSC membership fees do not cover the cost of competitive team travel.
-Teams' families typically cover those costs by using JSC fundraisers to help pay individual players' shares, holding team fundraisers throughout the year, or paying out-of-pocket.
+Competitive Teams' families typically cover those costs by using JSC fundraisers to help pay individual players' shares, holding team fundraisers throughout the year, or paying out-of-pocket.
 Travel costs to tournaments can be around $1,000 per player depending on tournament location and lodging costs.

 Q: Do I really need to pay my fees at the time of registration?